 The S2SWI is a WASH development programme targeting to establish hand drilled boreholes and simple locally made handpumps for 20 schools with limited or unimproved access to water in Sierra Leone.

-Danish schools will come up with their own creative ways of raising 3.500 DKK to fully fund a well for an Sierra Leonean School, whom in turn will send letters, video and picture materials showcasing their situation before and after the establishment of the well.
+Danish schools will come up with their own creative ways of raising 3.500 DKK to fully fund a well for a Sierra Leonean school, whom in turn will send letters, video and picture materials showcasing their situation before and after the establishment of the well.

 The Republic of Sierra Leone is a country on the southwest coast of West Africa.
 It is bordered by Liberia to the southeast and Guinea to the northeast.
-Sierra Leone has tropical climate with a diverse environment ranging from savannah to rainforest.
-There is a total of 6,624,933 people living in Sierra Leone.
-(July 2020 est.)
+Sierra Leone has a tropical climate with a diverse environment ranging from savannah to rainforest.
+There is a total of 6,624,933 people living in Sierra Leone (July 2020 est.).

-According to the numbers released by JMP in 2017, 58% of the population has access to at least a basic water service.
-(Improved Source within 30 minutes round thrip collection time)
+According to the numbers released by JMP in 2017, 58% of the population has access to at least a basic water service (improved source within 30 minutes round trip collection time).

-S2SWI are targeting schools in communities with limited access to an improved water service.
-(Improved Source over 30 minutes round trip collection time) or who’s source of water is contaminated.
+S2SWI is targeting schools in communities with limited access to an improved water service (improved source over 30 minutes round trip collection time), or who’s source of water is contaminated.

 Walking for Water (W4W) is a NGO established in Denmark in 2015.
-The organization is specializing in raising funds for water supply system in Africa and have successfully established projects in Tanzania, Sierra Leone, Liberia, Ghana and Nigeria.
+The organization is specializing in raising funds for water supply systems in Africa and has successfully established projects in Tanzania, Sierra Leone, Liberia, Ghana and Nigeria.

-Sierra Leonean Schools with at least 200 pupils + staff attending daily, and with limited or worse access to water (by JMP global monitoring ladder for drinking water services) will be able to apply for assistance to get a cheap hand drilled closed borehole with a cement floor and circle wall and a hand pump made for from locally available materials.
+Sierra Leonean schools with at least 200 pupils plus staff attending daily, and with limited or worse access to water (by JMP global monitoring ladder for drinking water services), will be able to apply for assistance to get a cheap hand drilled closed borehole with a cement floor and circle wall and a hand pump made for from locally available materials.